 “…at the age of 50, came to therapy to address an action tendency pertaining to sexuality: Sexual experiences were not physically pleasurable for her but allowed her to feel a sense of power and conquest that ultimately prevented her from establishing a lasting sexual partnership.”6

 Ann was sexually abused by her older brother.
-She continued to associate sex with feelings of specialness and power she felt when she was young.
+She continued to associate sex with feelings of specialness and power that she had felt when she was young.
 However, by working with a male therapist, Ann was able to use their gender differences to explore how she reacted to men:

 “Ann strained to avoid going into her ‘sexual mode’ (tilting her head to one side, fluttering her eye lashes, holding the therapist’s eye contact in alteration with demurely looking down, crossing and uncrossing her legs, frequent smiles, leaning forward) and noticed that she felt anxious and uncertain.
 She reported having no idea of how to move, breathe, to ‘be’ without using her sexual power….”7